 Stating the obvious

-Many beginners tend to state the obvious.
+Many beginning programmers tend to state the obvious.
 In other words, they describe in comments what they are about to do.
 You too might be tempted to do so, especially when a language is new to you, as a note to yourself.

 Here are some examples of stating the obvious: